 2. Check the tread of your tires.
 An easy way to do this is by using the penny test.
 With President Lincoln’s head facing downwards, insert your penny into the grooves of your tire tread.
 If any part of his head is hidden, then your tires are OK.
 If not, then it’s time to replace your tires.
 (MICHELIN® has a great video that demonstrates how you can do this.)

 3. Check for embedded items.
-Screws, nails, stones and other debris can become embedded in your tires.
+Screws, nails, stones, and other debris can become embedded in your tires.
 If you see them, remove them.
-In the case of nails/screws etc., you may want to take your tire into a professional to get it repaired in the event of a leak.
+In the case of nails, screws, etc., you may want to take your tire to a professional to get it repaired in the event of a leak.

-Note: When it comes to leaks, always have it patched by a professional.
+Note: When it comes to leaks, always have them patched by a professional.

 Purchase a set of MICHELIN® tires.
 They are built to perform the same while new and worn.
 You never have to worry about braking performance since they maintain wet braking performance and handling throughout the life of your tire.

 Performance should not have to depend on the depth of your tire tread!